Jack O' Lantern 2023 - Tracing the History of a Halloween Legend

-Pumpkin Face owes its name to an old Irish tale.
-In it, the devil appears to a miserly blacksmith named Jack in the pub on the eve of All Souls' Day.
-The Prince of Hell generously offers to pay for the miser's last drink in exchange for Jack's soul.
+The name "Jack O'Lantern" originates from an old Irish legend.
+In this tale, a miserly blacksmith named Jack is visited by the devil in a pub on the eve of All Souls' Day.
+The Prince of Hell offers to pay for Jack's last drink in exchange for his soul.

 This might also interest you:

 Find craft tips, tasty recipes, and make-up tricks for Halloween and other spooky occasions.